lorenzo-stoakes/review-scripts/README.md

   to host file system.
 Some tests won't work if you dont' do this, so don't blame me if your filesystem breaks.

+* `review-check-mm [name] <version>` - Execute _all_ checks for mm series, from easiest checks to hardest, so a checkpatch check first, then self tests check, then individual per-patch build test.

 * `review-mm-tests <--vma-tests-only> <--mm-tests-only>` - Build/run VMA tests
   and/or memory management self tests, but _no review has to be active_, this will simply be run against the current kernel tree for convenience.